ZAdamMac/Tarnished-Tale/documentation.md

 ##### Users
 A general category that contains all users, player or otherwise, listed by their name, with their value set to an encoded string which describes their relationship with their password's salted hash and salt.
 Passwords are stored as salted hashes using bcrypt.

-##### SysAdmins
+##### Admin
-Category listing `user = True`.
 Users in this category have System Admin privledges and can authenticate to the admin console functions.
 This is not the same as Demigod or God privledges in-game, though there is some overlap.

 ##### Banned
-Category listing users who are banned; their value is a unix timestamp of the expiration of their ban.
+Category listing users who are banned; `banExpy` is a unix timestamp of the expiration of their ban.
 Currently, only time-based bans of individual users is supported.
 Support for IP bans and indefinite bans is under development.

 ### Logs
 Logs are stored in the log directory.
 They are rotating binary files.